Opera Scotland

 Look first to the right of our home page.
 Every event for the current month is listed – from main stage performances to concerts, from opera highlights to cinema films and relays; and from study weekends to evening classes.

-• You can move from this display to show map format by clicking on 'map'.
-All events are ordered by date; with each day that passes, the flagged events 'drop off' into our archive.
+- You can move from this display to show map format by clicking on 'map'.
+All events are ordered by date in 30-day sections; with each day that passes, the flagged events 'drop off' into our archive.
 Click through from list to map and back again.

-• At the foot of the list, you can click through events month by month.
+- At the foot of the list, you can click through events month by month, forward and back.

 Archive

-• Type the name of an opera like Boheme, Traviata or Valkyrie into the search engine and see where – and when – it was first performed in Scotland.
-We have been finding and adding photographs we can use - put in Fidelio and work through the 1959 performances.
-Hover the cursor over a photograph to get a credit and click on the photographs one by one to bring up captions.
+- Type the name of an opera like Bohème, Traviata or Valkyrie into the search engine and see where – and when – it was first performed in Scotland.
+For a name such as Carmen there will be several entries - just look for Carmen (Opera) and click on that.

-• When looking at an opera page, and you find there is a box giving the cast on the right, it means we have entered the cast for at least one performance of the opera.
-For instance, if you are looking at Carmen, click on the role for Don Jose and scroll down and you will find the name of Domingo.
-Click on Domingo and you will find the rest of the cast.
+- When looking at an opera page, if you find there is a box giving the cast on the right, it means we have entered the details for at least one performance of the opera.
+For instance, if you are looking at Carmen, click on the role of Don José and a long list of dates will appear.
+Scroll down to 1977 and you will find the name of Domingo.
+Click on Domingo and you will find the rest of the cast of the famous Festival production.
 Click on Berganza and you will find the other roles she sang in Scotland.
+You can then click on Cenerentola and find the cast for that.
+See where it leads you.

-• Look for Callas, Domingo or Pavarotti and their performances on the operatic stage in Scotland.
+- Look for Callas, Domingo or Pavarotti and their performances on the operatic stage in Scotland will appear.
+Click on the opera title and the cast and notes will appear.

 NB.
 While we do our best to achieve accuracy we can take no liability for mistakes – our information is provided by the parties responsible, or taken from promotional literature.
 Furthermore it is difficult always to be aware of changes and last minute postponements.
 If attendance at an event is important to you, make sure you check details with the company or venue beforehand.